thunderbioink/JAVA/1.Concepts/Concepts.md

 ![CLASSES and CLASS FILES](/IMAGES/audioclass.png)

 Now, extension files are different from classes that encapsulate your main methods.
 Here's a basic class structure:
--  **IMPORTANT**, if you try and run the program written like this, you will get an error.
+-  **IMPORTANT**, if you try and run the program written like this, you won't be able to see the OUTPUT of your variables printed on the terminal.
 - Try and observe why this code would OUTPUT an error. *Clue given in image.*

 ![class syntax](/IMAGES/class.png)